hafsatun2020/order-summary-component/README-template.md

 ## Overview
-Started this project with the help of madison kayne on freecodecamp's youtube.
+Started this project with the help of madison kanna on freecodecamp's youtube.

 ### The challenge